Durga Khote: Personal life

-Durga Khote's grandchildren (children of Bakul and Harin) include her grandson Ravi, a filmmaker; granddaughter Anjali Khote, an actress; and grandson Deven Khote, a successful producer who is one of the co-founders of UTV, and who has also directed a film.
+Durga Khote's grandchildren include her grandson Ravi, a filmmaker; granddaughter Anjali Khote, an actress; and grandson Deven Khote, a successful producer who is one of the co-founders of UTV, and who has also directed a film.
 Deven Khote is noted for producing films such as Jodhaa Akbar and Life in a Metro.

 Durga Khote's brother-in-law, Nandu Khote (brother of Vishwanath), was a noted stage and silent movie actor.
 Two of Nandu's children also became actors in the film industry.
-His son Viju Khote (1941-2019) was an actor perhaps best known for his role of "Kalia" in Sholay (1975).
+His son Viju Khote (1941–2019) was an actor perhaps best known for his role of "Kalia" in Sholay (1975).
 Nandu's daughter is the actress Shubha Khote, who debuted in Seema (1955) and worked as a heroine in several films before moving to character roles.
-Still later, she moved to directing and producing Marathi films and also entered television in the 90s.
+Still later, she moved to directing and producing Marathi films and also entered television in the '90s.
 Shubha's daughter, Bhavana Balsavar, is also an award-winning TV actress who appeared in sitcoms like Dekh Bhai Dekh and Zabaan Sambhalke before deciding to settle down and raise a family.
-Thus, the acting profession which was pioneered by Durga Khote in her family has been fully embraced by her late husband's family.
+Thus, the acting profession which was pioneered by Durga Khote in her family has been embraced by her late husband's family.

 Durga Khote also had some rather improbable, distinguished relatives with no connection to films.
-The socialite and politician Sharda Mukherjee (nee Sharada Pandit), who herself served as governor of the states of Gujarat and Andhra Pradesh, and who was the wife of Subroto Mukherjee, India's first Chief of the Air Staff, was Durga Khote's first cousin (her mother's sister's daughter).
+The socialite and politician Sharda Mukherjee (née Sharada Pandit), who herself served as governor of the states of Gujarat and Andhra Pradesh, and who was the wife of Subroto Mukherjee, India's first Chief of the Air Staff, was Durga Khote's first cousin (her mother's sister's daughter).
 Sharda Mukherjee's paternal uncle, Ranjit Sitaram Pandit, was the husband of Jawaharlal Nehru's sister Vijayalakshmi Pandit.